Is Charles Schwab a Scam?

 - Forex

-The stock category includes REITs, ADRs, and some foreign exchanges.
-Orders can be placed with cash or margin.
+The stock category includes REITs, ADRs, OTC securities, and foreign exchanges.
+Trades can be done on a cash or margin basis.

-Those are just some of the brokerage features.
-Schwab also supports futures and forex.
-There are more than 65 currency pairs available and a forex desk.
-On the futures side, you can trade a variety of contracts, including Bitcoin and Ethereum.
+In addition to securities, Schwab offers trading in futures and forex.
+There are more than 65 currency pairs available, and Schwab has a dedicated forex desk.
+For futures, they offer a wide range of contracts, including Bitcoin and Ethereum.

 Banking